apiaryio/dredd/README.md

 - Inherits parameters from parent Resource and Action sections
 - Expands URI templates
 - Warns on undefined URI query and path parameters
-- Validates URI parameteres types
+- Validates URI parameters types
-- Selects first request and first response if multiple request or responses are given in the
+- Selects first request and first response if multiple request or responses are given in the API Blueprint AST
-- Assigns path origin object pointing to the Blueprint AST
+- Assigns path origin object pointing to the API Blueprint AST
-- Compiles [cannonical transaction path](#canonical-transaction-paths) as a unique identifier for each transaction
+- Compiles [canonical transaction path](#canonical-transaction-paths) as a unique identifier for each transaction
-- Assigns origin object pointing to the Blueprint AST [DEPRECATED]
+- Assigns origin object pointing to the API Blueprint AST [DEPRECATED]
 - Compiles Transaction name string for each transaction [DEPRECATED]

 ## Installation